CenterForSpatialResearch/hnyc_cd_processing/README.md

 # hnyc_cd_processing

 This repository contains three Python scripts that can help us generate final fields of interest from the [1850](input/1850) and [1880](input/1880) City Directory.
-One can run through these scripts in the following order to get the final output.
+You can use these scripts in the following order to obtain the final outputs.

 The relevant input and output files can be found on the [HNYC google drive](https://drive.google.com/drive/u/1/folders/1sEB2Tem9t7ZMNK24jTNZxtPQ2CN1ObPI)

+There are 3 different inputs:
+* 1880 Manhattan
+* 1850 Manhattan
+* 1850 Brooklyn

 [EDA](http://htmlpreview.github.io/?https://raw.githubusercontent.com/CenterForSpatialResearch/hnyc_cd_processing/master/EDA.html) was created for the 1850 and 1880 outputs.

-**Sample Input**
+**Sample Input (1880 MN)**

 ```
 Zimmermann Marie, strawgds.
 165 Mercer, h 53 S. Oxford.
 B’klyn